rrroonn/Documentation/Installation/install-from-windows-uefi-esp-64-bit.md

 ### Before you begin

 **You must turn off Secure Boot from your BIOS if you have it enabled.
-Otherwise it won't boot.**
+Otherwise it won't boot.
+You must also disable bitlocker encryption on your main drive or Grub2Win cannot be installed successfully **
 **There is no need to format or partition the disk unless you want to.
 Installation along with windows won't wipe the drive and works fine**

 For 32bit or MBR/Legacy install, Axon from Supreme-Gamers put together a great installer that works with MBR or EFI and installs on NTFS or EXT4.
 Check it out here: [https://supreme-gamers.com/t/advanced-android-x86-installer-for-windows.300/](https://supreme-gamers.com/t/advanced-android-x86-installer-for-windows.300/)